 One size fits virtually everyone.

-The Mouton Hat is designed for sedentary or low-level physical activity (sitting, easy walking) in cool, cold or COLD weather.
+The Mouton Hat is designed for sedentary or low-level physical activity (sitting, easy walking, riding) in cool, cold or COLD weather.

 The Mouton Hat has two warm layers.
 The outer layer of the hat is WeatherWool FullWeight Fabric.
 The inner layer is known as Mouton, a much higher-grade product than the better-known Shearling.
 Mouton is the tanned hide of extremely select lamb, with the wool still attached.
 Less than 1% of lambs have Mouton-quality fleece, which must be naturally extremely soft and thick.
-After grading, the hide is tanned and dyed, and the wool is sheared to uniform length of 5/8 inches (1.6 cm).
-The Mouton feels extremely soft and silky and is very comfortable on bare skin.
+After grading, the hide is tanned and dyed, and the wool is sheared to a uniform length of 5/8 inches (1.6 cm).
+A heating process changes the feel of the fleece, and Mouton is extremely soft and silky and very comfortable on bare skin.
 For more information about Mouton, please visit our page on Mouton Pelts.

-One of our testers is working oil rigs on Alaska's North Slope.
+One of our original testers was working oil rigs on Alaska's North Slope.
 He said at -30F/-34C, with strong winds, he only wished the Hat would somehow work with a hard hat.
-The Mouton Hat also proved itself at Ice Camp Sargo, North of Alaska in March, 2016.
-The US Army and Navy spent a month or so testing gear while on the pack ice of the Arctic Ocean, with conditions similar to those on the North Slope.
+The Mouton Hat also proved itself at Ice Camp Sargo, 200 miles North of Alaska, in March, 2016.
+The US Army and Navy spent a month or so testing gear while on the pack ice of the Arctic Ocean, with temperatures similar to those on the North Slope and winds of 30 mph (48 kph).
 No problem.

 Some have even worn the Mouton Hat comfortably in warm weather, close to room temperature, just because it is such a nice-looking Hat.